-Bacteria loading estimates are presented on color coded maps to allow easy comparison of potential loading between subbasins and facilitate best management practice (BMP) implementation prioritization (Figures 25-31).
+It should be noted that HUC boundaries are based purely on hydrology and do not take land use dissimilarities into account.
+For example, subbasin 30 includes most of the City of Kingsville yet extends roughly 23 miles northwest near the community of Ben Bolt.
+This subbasin is largely rural with over 70 percent grazing land and only 13 percent developed area.
+However, the urban influence causes this subbasin to be identified as a high potential loading area for urban derived bacteria sources (pets and wastewater) and more commonly rural sources (deer and livestock) alike.
+As a result, map outputs (Figures 25 - 31) may seem inappropriate.
+These color-coded maps are simply a visual aid that illustrate potential bacteria loading estimates between subbasins which can help facilitate best management practice (BMP) implementation prioritization (Figures 25-31).
 Loading estimates presented are potential loading estimates that do not consider naturally occurring bacteria fate and transport processes in the environment.
 Therefore, this analysis presents a worst-case bacteria-loading scenario in the watersheds and does not represent actual bacteria loading to area water bodies.